jwerts/joshwerts-hugo/content/post/about.md

 nocomment = true
 +++

-**Senior GIS Software Developer working remotely from Boone, NC for Patrick Engineering.**
+**Senior GIS Software Developer working remotely from Asheville, NC for Patrick Engineering.**

 I entered software development from a diverse background of civil engineering, land surveying and forestry (GIS emphasis).
 Other than a few fundamental programming courses taken during my Masters degree, I'm a self-taught developer.
 In a constantly changing field, I see this as an advantage.
 I'm passionate about software (especially GIS/spatial/mapping) and truly driven by learning.